Three Americans killed in al Shabaab militant attack on base in Kenya

 In a statement earlier on Sunday, al Shabaab claimed it had destroyed seven aircraft and three military vehicles, without providing other details.
 It also published pictures of masked gunmen standing next to an aircraft in flames.

-Major Karl Wiest from AFRICOM told Reuters earlier on Sunday that fewer than 150 U.S. personnel were at the base, where they provide training and counterterrorism support to East African forces.
+AFRICOM said fewer than 150 U.S. personnel had been at the base, where they provided training and counterterrorism support to East African forces.

-“Initial reports reflect damage to infrastructure and equipment.
-An accountability of personnel assessment is underway,” AFRICOM said in a press release.
+“Alongside our African and international partners, we will pursue those responsible for this attack,” said U.S. Army General Stephen Townsend, who leads Africa Command.

 Kenyan military spokesman Colonel Paul Njuguna said the base had been secured.